awshktsa/AWSWorkshop-20200313-golang-serverless-ecs-fargate/Readme.md

 ------
 ### Step 1:
 * Switch Region on the AWS console, a drag down menu near right-up corner.
-Pick one region close to you.
+Pick one region close to you, if you don't have any prefer, use **us-east-1**

 ------